FREQUENTLY ASKED QUESTIONS

 How will students get into college?

-Sudbury Valley School, one of the largest & oldest democratic schools that our school models, does not encourage or discourage college education, and has a 85% college placement rate including Ivy League schools.
+Sudbury Valley School and The Circle School, two of the largest & oldest self-directed democratic schools in the US that our school models, do not encourage or discourage college education and have a 85% college placement rate, from elite to community colleges.
 Many colleges are eager to enroll self-motivated learners who know why they want to go to college.
 Students from schools like this tend to be very impressive in an interview situation because they have had so much practice socializing and talking with people of all ages.

 Students graduating from Chagrin Valley School will not have grades or a transcript; however there are many ways to demonstrate their readiness for the college of their choice.
 They can decide to study for and take the SAT or ACT, construct a portfolio, and write a convincing personal essay.
 Most graduates of Sudbury schools go on to college, and have pursued higher education at a variety of institutions including: state universities, liberal arts colleges, art schools, cooking schools, Ivy League schools, and community colleges.